Bruce-Devlin/PT_Clone/README.md

 # PT-Clone
 ![alt text](https://publiczeus.com/devlin/PTIntro.gif "Gameplay")

-A Unity Project inspired by the playable teaser for SIlent Hills.
+A Unity Project inspired by the playable teaser for Silent Hills.

 This is a looped experience which combines atmosphere and a Sadistic AI that constantly tries to spook you until inevaitably; it kills you.